BSafe-network/website/content/Technology-Competiton/Leyer2Competition.md

 {{% alert theme="danger" %}}**Announcement on BSafe.network Layer 2 Technology Competition**

-To make the evaluation process robust and well-prepared, we call for expression of interest of proposal by 23:59 UTC April 6.
-It should include following information.**
-- Name of corresponding proposer
-- Contact email address
-- Category of proposal: "New layer 2 technology” or “Evaluation technology"
+According to expressions of interest of proposals we accepted, we focus on evaluation technology and software for the layer 2 technology.

-We will extend the deadline of full submission which includes technical documents and software codes several weeks after the deadline of expression of interest.
+We also extend the due date of full proposal to **May 18**.
+Anyone can propose evaluation technology and its implementation to this competition even if you did not sent us an expression of interest.
-Deadline of the full proposal is extended.
  {{% /alert %}}

 ## Call for proposal and rules of competition
-December 8, 2017, BSafe.network
+December 8, 2017, BSafe.network (Revision April 21, 2018)

 ### 1. Background of BSafe.network affiliated competition series and reasons for holding  layer 2 competition